-Jewish Kiev Tour
+Jewish Kyiv Tour

 Duration: 4 hours

 Who was the first of the Jews to appear in Kyiv and when it was – we don’t know now.
 The most ancient stage of the appearance of Jews on this land is hidden in the depths of centuries.
-However, it is known that in the 9th century there was a large Jewish settlement under the ramparts in the area of one of the gates to the city.
+However, it is known that in the 9th century there was a large Jewish settlement in the area of one of the entrance gates to the city.